FilipUradnik/Graphs/README.md

 * Finding a spanning tree to a graph (minimal spanning tree in weighted graphs)

 ## Command-line testing interface
 You can try the package out or test it by running the command-line interface.
-You do that by running `main.py` with at least Python 3.9 (older versions not tested).
+You do that by running `main.py` with at least Python 3.9.

+When you run `main.py`, you will see a menu of commands.
+You can run a command by typing its number or its name and pressing enter.
+You will then be asked to type in its parameters.

-There is a menu with a `HELP` command included, there you can find a description to all the commands.
+There is a `HELP` command, which takes a command name as a parameter.
+It can give you a description of all the commands.

 ## Help
 if you're running the command-line interface, use the `HELP` command.
 If you're implementing it into your own project, read the module description written below, or look in the main source code (graph.py).
 Each function has a detailed Docstring explaining what it does.

-In case you still run into issues, you can open a new issue on Github or you can message me at filip.uradnik9@gmail.com
+In case you still run into issues, you can open a new issue on Github.

 ## Module description